 A recent research study showed that even a complete tear wasn’t very likely to get bigger.
 In this study, 24 patients who had full-thickness supraspinatus tears and who opted to forego surgery were tracked over time.
 In 2 of the 24 patients, the rotator cuff tear completely healed on its own.
+The best treatment for Shoulder Pain is to wear a Shoulder Brace.

 Be described as a dull ache deep in the shoulder.
 Disturb sleep, particularly if you lie on the affected shoulder.
 Make it difficult to comb your hair or reach behind your back.
 Be accompanied by arm weakness.